abougouffa/minemacs/docs/packages.md

 * `gambol`: Emacs text actions using LSP symbol information
 * `consult-eglot`: Consult integration with Eglot
 * `apheleia`: Run code formatter on buffer contents without moving point
-* `reformatter`: Define commands which run reformatters on the current Emacs buffer
 * `quickrun`: Out of the box code execution from editing buffer
 * `dumb-jump`: An Emacs "jump to definition" package for 50+ languages
 * `xref-union`: Combine multiple Xref backends